Content Formatting

 Section titled “General Formatting”-

-Paragraphs: Keep them short and (ideally) focused on one idea.
-Be generous with them!
+- Keep them short and focused on a single idea.

 -

-Bold: Use bold to highlight the main big idea in a series of paragraphs, or other crucial concepts.
-Try to highlight the content so it reads like a full sentence.
+- Use bold to highlight the key big idea in an article, or other crucial concepts.
+For highlights, try to capture a whole idea.
 For example: “As one of the most popular Version Control Systems, Git helps you never lose track of changes to your code, no matter how long it’s been since you last worked on it!”

 -